Swapnil-2001/Leetbook/README.md

-This is a web application developed using MongoDB, Express, React and Node.
+Client side code for the web application developed using MongoDB, Express, React and Node.
 Redux was used for global state management.
 Features include:

 1. Create / edit / delete posts
 2. Authentication using Google OAuth and JWT